AlinaZahozi/HW5_B/README.md

 **All iterators should work in O(1) in both memory and time complexity.**
 Iterators should **NOT** be detached from the main container.
 If one add's an element to a container after an iterator is created the iterator should know the element return it should its turn will come.

+Note: As defined in the course regulations, I state that I used the help of a private teacher in order to solve the assignment.

 **חלק ב**: יש לכתוב: